Feature: #107889 - Introduce TCA option "itemsProcessors"

 Copied!

-The $context->processorParameters property contains whatever "parameters" were defined in the TCA declaration.
+The $context->processorParameters property contains any parameters defined in the TCA declaration.

-Using Page TSconfig to pass custom parameters to the processor would look like:
+Using Page TSconfig to pass custom parameters to the processor would look like this:

 TCEFORM.example_table.content.itemsProcessors.100.foo = bar